RiskIQ/python_api/README.rst

 The following command line scripts are installed with the library:

-- **riq-config**: utility to set API configuration options for the library (API token and private key).
+- **riq-config**: utility to set or query API configuration options for the library (API token and private key).
 - **riq-dns**: client to issue queries to the RiskIQ Passive DNS database service.
 - **riq-blacklist**: client to issue queries for domains and URLs to identify listings in the RiskIQ blacklist.